After checking into the hotel on May 28, I had a good sleep.

 It felt as if all the tourists visiting Malta were converging here.

-The ancient city of Valletta is small; it is only about 1 kilometer from one end to the other, but there are many places to visit, making it suitable for a leisurely stroll.
+The ancient city of Valletta is very small; it is only about 1 kilometer from one end to the other, but there are many places to visit, making it suitable for a leisurely stroll.

 After entering the ancient city, she first briefly introduced the situation of the ancient city and the meeting point, then led us straight to the most important attraction, St. John's Co-Cathedral.